-Ellen Mueller has exhibited nationally and internationally as an interdisciplinary artist exploring issues related to the environment, hyperactive news media and corporate management systems.
+Ellen Mueller (she/her) has exhibited nationally and internationally as an interdisciplinary artist exploring issues related to the environment and adornment.
 She creates experiences that engage with social and political issues through a variety of media.

-Mueller was raised in Fargo, ND and currently lives and works in Buckhannon WV as an Assistant Professor of Art at West Virginia Wesleyan College.
+Mueller is Director of Programs at Arts Midwest.
+Previously she has been a member of the faculty at Minneapolis College of Art and Design [MCAD], UMass Dartmouth, West Virginia Wesleyan College, and Colorado State University-Pueblo.
 She received her MFA in Studio Art from University of South Florida.
 She completed a BA in Theatre and Art, and a BS in Design Technology from Bemidji State University.
-Additionally, she has obtained performance training at Dell’Arte International and the Brave New Institute (now known as the Brave New Workshop Student Union).
+Additionally, she has obtained performance training at Dell’Arte International and the Brave New Workshop.

 Contact: firstname.lastname@example.org // Click here to join twice-a-year newsletter